Meandmybadself/pawnee-employee-directory/README.md

 # Pawnee Employee Directory

-Why, hello there.
-You look nice today.
-Did you do something new with your hair?

-Thank you for taking time to check out my Postlight Code Challenge.

 ## Overview

 When I was [researching](https://github.com/natotthomer/postlightproject) [the](https://github.com/jjcav84/employee-challenge) [landscape](https://github.com/nkarnick/employee-directory) and [sketching out the initial plans for the challenge](sketch.jpg), I deliberated on several different fictional subjects and landed on the employees of Pawnee, Indiana, the city from [Parks & Recreation](https://www.nbc.com/parks-and-recreation).

 ## Demo

 You can check out the working demo at [https://pawnee.prmr.ec](https://pawnee.prmr.ec).
+(UPDATE: no longer hosted)

 ## Setup